-In the last step, we just have corrected a couple of minor details.
+In the last step, we just have corrected a couple of details.

-But there is lot of room for real improvement.
+If you wanted to build a more real world web browser, there is lot of room for improvement.

 In the end you could have a perfectly capable browser of your own, that you could even used instead of your current browser.